Dorothy Dandridge was a trailblazer.

 Perhaps due to the fact that Dorothy’s singing was dubbed in Carmen Jones (1954) and Porgy and Bess (1959), many Classic Hollywood fans don’t realize just what a gorgeous voice Dorothy possessed.
 There are even completely false rumors that Dorothy Dandridge couldn’t sing at all.

 Dorothy’s distractingly drop dead gorgeous appearance may have also contributed to the rumor–how could someone that gorgeous also be so talented?
 But the fact of the matter is that Dorothy Dandridge was a trained singer from childhood.
 Dottie was so good in fact, that she based a highly successful career as a nightclub performer around her beautiful voice.
 As the great jazz musician and arranger Phil Moore said of Dorothy’s talent:

 “Everybody said she was beautiful.
 But she couldn’t sing.
 I wondered why [they said] she couldn’t sing because I’d known her as a child and maybe from thirteen…she could sing her butt off.
 She could just SING.”

 The Complete Package

 When Dorothy became an international sensation with her nightclub act in the early 1950s, it was Phil Moore who tailored Dorothy’s performances around her beautiful voice and unique talents: no one, not even the great Lena Horne, possessed Dorothy’s rare ability to completely capture her audience with her physical beauty—shown to perfection in stylish gowns, her warm singing voice, elegant movements—Dorothy became particularly well known for her graceful, expressive hand movements, and her great vulnerability.

 To my knowledge, there are no video recordings of Dorothy’s actual nightclub act.
-But this (unfortunately unsynchronized) clip from Remains to Be Seen (1953), a film in which Dorothy was featured with a musical number, most certainly gives us a taste of what it must have been like to watch and hear Dottie perform live.
+But this (unfortunately unsynchronized) clip from Remains to Be Seen (1953), a film in which Dorothy was featured with a musical number, offers a taste of what it was like to watch and hear Dottie perform live.